Ataxia-telangiectasia is a rare childhood disease. It affects the brain and other parts of the body.

 There is no specific treatment for ataxia-telangiectasia.
 Treatment is directed at specific symptoms.

 Early death is common, but life expectancy varies.

-Because persons with this condition are very sensitive to radiation, they should never be given radiation therapy, and no unnecessary x-rays should be done.
+Because people with this condition are very sensitive to radiation, they should never be given radiation therapy, and no unnecessary x-rays should be done.

 Couples with a family history of this condition who are considering pregnancy may consider genetic counseling.

-Parents of a child with this disorder may have a slight increased risk of cancer.
-They should have genetic counseling and more intensive cancer screenings.
+Parents of a child with this disorder may have a slight increased risk for cancer.
+They should have genetic counseling and increased cancer screenings.